 ★ Edohigan and Yamazakura blooming in the Kurokawa area A stroll through the “Kurokawa / Sakura Forest,” painstakingly preserved by local volunteers, surrounded by the expansive natural environment of the Kurokawa area, immersed in clouds of Edohigan and Yamazakura cherry blossoms, is a soul nourishing experience.
 The Kurokawa area is said to be “the best countryside in Japan,” selected as one of the “100 Best Satoyama (village regions) in Japan” for its idyllic harmony of humanity and nature.

 ↑“Kurokawa / Sakura Forest” preserved by local volunteers

 ↑The “Smiling Sakura” is Kurokawa’s symbol tree

 ＜Access to the Kurokawa area＞ Kurokawa Area Address: Kurokawa, Kawanishi City Access: Get off at Nose Electric Railway “Myokenguchi Station”

+★ “Sakura,” the tree of Kawanishi City The cherry-blossom tree has been designated as “the Tree of Kawanishi City,” beloved by and close to the heart of the people.
 While walking through town, don’t overlook the manhole covers adorned with drawings of Tada-jinja Shrine, along with gentians, the city’s official flower, blooming together with sakura.